Advi23/Artistry/README.md

 # _Artistry_

-Welcome! **_Artistry_** is an educational and recreational app designed to promote deeper knowledge in art history.
+Welcome! **_Artistry_** is an educational and recreational app built in Java designed to promote deeper knowledge in art history.

 # Features